Admission of International Students

 - Submit official, original verification of finances reflecting liquid funds to equal or exceed the cost of one year of study at UNK.

-- Demonstrate competency in the English language by providing test scores.
+- Demonstrate competency in the English language.
 Students from non-English speaking countries are required to submit one of the following:

 - TOEFL Internet Based 61